Review

 Connectivity and Mac Integration

-Two Thunderbolt 4 ports with 96W power delivery means a single cable handles charging, display, and the built-in USB hub for a 14-inch or 16-inch MacBook Pro.
+A 90W USB-C port handles charging, display, and the built-in USB hub for a 14-inch or 16-inch MacBook Pro over a single cable.
+A second downstream USB-C delivers 15W for an iPad or iPhone.
 KVM lets you switch a keyboard and mouse between two machines, which is more useful than it sounds if you keep a personal and work laptop on the same desk.

 The Mac-specific touches actually work: brightness and volume controls on the Mac keyboard map to the monitor, no separate utility required.
 BenQ also ships color modes tuned to match Apple’s reference profiles, so the display doesn’t shift hue when you plug it into a different Mac.